palfrey/potboiler/Readme.md

 Potboiler is an AP Event Sourcing system.
 More specifically, it's an MVP/research prototype of said, with known issues and is not even slightly suitable for production use.
 However, patches welcomed!

 ## Getting started
+1. `pip install PyYAML`
-1. `python generate-compose.py 3 > docker-compose.yml` will generate node configs for 3 core/KV/browser sets
+2. `python generate-compose.py 3 > docker-compose.yml` will generate node configs for 3 core/KV/browser sets
-2. `docker-compose up -d`
+3. `docker-compose up -d`
-3. Goto `http://localhost:8002/8102/8202` to see any of the Key/Value browsing
+4. Goto `http://localhost:8002/8102/8202` to see any of the Key/Value browsing

 ## Ports